 Chrysler Sebring owners have reported 9 problems related to axle assembly (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chrysler Sebring based on all problems reported for the Sebring.

 The contact owns a 2004 Chrysler Sebring.
 While driving approximately 20 mph downhill, the contact heard a loud clunking noise outside of the vehicle.
 The vehicle stopped without warning.
 The contact pulled the vehicle over near the sidewalk and noticed that the front passenger side tire was detached from the vehicle.
 There were no injuries.
 Roadside assistance was called to the scene and the vehicle was towed to an independent mechanic.
 The technician stated that the failure was contributed to the cv joints, axle, and rim.
 The vehicle was repaired.
 The failure and current mileages were 72,300.